-Allow me to give you 700,000 great reasons to use sticky notes.
-I work at State Auto Insurance which gives me a proving ground to see how influence and persuasion training works in “the real world.”
-After all, it’s one thing to read about psychological studies but it’s quite another to translate the findings into business practices that help the bottom line.
+I’m going to give you 700,000 great reasons to use yellow sticky notes.
+Most of my career was with State Auto Insurance which gave me a proving ground to see how influence and persuasion training worked in “the real world.”
+It’s one thing to read about psychological studies but quite another to translate the findings into business practices that help the bottom line.

-In Yes: 50 Scientifically Proven Ways to Be Persuasive, the authors (Cialdini, Goldstein, Martin) cite two studies on the use of yellow sticky notes to show how they engage people and can increase the response rate.
-In both studies, when a sticky note with a hand written message was attached to a survey cover letter, the response rate to the survey more than doubled when compared to just sending out the survey cover letter.
+In Yes: 50 Scientifically Proven Ways to Be Persuasive, the authors (Cialdini, Goldstein, Martin) cite two studies where yellow sticky notes were used to engage people and increase their willingness to take action.
+In both studies, when a sticky note with a handwritten message was attached to a survey cover letter, the response rate to each survey more than doubled when compared to sending out the survey cover letter by itself.

-Most people would deny they took the survey because of the sticky note and short message written on it.
-However, quite often the psychological prihttp://www.amazon.com/Yes-Scientifically-Proven-Ways-Persuasive/dp/1416570969nciples of influence are triggered at the subconscious level and that’s a big reason people deny it – because they’re unaware of how the stimuli affected them.
+Most people would deny they took either survey because of the sticky note and short handwritten message.
+However, quite often the psychology is triggered at the subconscious level and that’s a big reason people don’t recognize their own thought process – they’re simply unaware of how the psychological stimuli affected their behavior.

-Why does the sticky note with the short message work so well?
-Because of reciprocity; the principle of influence that alerts us to the reality that people feel obligated to give back when they sense someone has done something for them.
-Using a sticky note with a handwritten message takes extra time and personalizes the request.
-Consciously or unconsciously, recipients of the survey responded to that small act in a big way.
-After all, it’s hard to deny a doubling of the response rate in two separate studies.
+Why does a sticky note with a short message work so well?
+That’s reciprocity in action, that need to give back when someone does something for us.
+Using a sticky note with a handwritten message takes extra time and effort and it also personalizes the request.
+Consciously or subconsciously, survey recipients respond to that small act in a big way.
+How else can you explain the response rate doubling in two separate studies?

-You’re wondering where the 700,000 reasons are going to come in.
-Let me take you back a few years.
-Within days of returning from an extended Christmas break, I was called into a meeting because our company made a big error, a $700,000 mistake to be exact.
-Somehow we’d overpaid 150 insurance agencies in one of our operating states, doubling their commission income for the month!
-It would have been nice if we could have pushed a button and gotten the money back but we couldn’t.
-Part of the plan to try to get the money back as quickly as possible included a letter going out from our accounting department with clear instructions on exactly what each agency needed to do in order to remit the over payment.
+Now for the 700,000 great reasons.
+Some time ago, within days of returning from an extended Christmas break, I was called into a meeting with a half dozen people.
+The reason for the meeting was because our company made a big mistake – a $700,000 error to be exact.
+We had accidentally overpaid 150 insurance agencies in one of our operating states, doubling their commission income for the month of December!
+It would have been nice if we could have pushed a button to electronically take the money back, but we couldn’t.
+Our plan to get the overpayments back as quickly as possible included a letter from our home office accounting manager with clear instructions on exactly what each agency owner needed to do in order to remit the overpayment.

-Fortunately, the accounting person had been through my training where I shared the results of the sticky note studies.
-I reminded him about that and said, “If you don’t have time to put a note on each letter call me and I’ll come do it.”
-Because he was a good student he remembered the training session and assured me he would put a sticky note on each letter and sign them before mailing.
+Fortunately, the accounting manager had been through my training where I shared the results of the sticky note studies.
+I reminded him about the studies and told him, “If you don’t have time to put a sticky note on each letter and sign them, call me and I’ll do it.”
+He was a good student and remembered the training so he assured me he would put a signed sticky note on each letter before mailing them.

-About two weeks later I called him to find out how the collection was going and he said, “I’m floored!”
-When I asked why, he proceeded to tell me 130 of the 150 agencies had already sent the money back.
-I was a bit surprised because if someone told me I owed them money due to an over payment, I’d send back what I owed right away.
-With that thought in mind I asked, “You mean they didn’t all send it back?”
-That got a laugh then he replied, “We’re talking about money here.
+A few weeks later I called him to find out how the collection was going and his exact words were, “I’m floored!”
+I asked why and he proceeded to tell me 130 of the 150 agencies had already sent the money back in full.
+Being an optimist, I innocently asked, “You mean everyone didn’t send it back?”
+That got a good laugh then he replied, “We are talking about money.
 A lot of times people will say, ‘It’s your problem, you fix it,’ or ‘Let’s work out a repayment schedule,’ because they’ve already spent the money.”